LDAWG-a11y/a11yWebApp/src/guides/creating-meaningful-alternative-text.md

 ### It's a judgement call

 There is no exact science about alternative text, a lot of it comes down to making a judgement call, but by learning about others' lived experiences and considering how are choices can impact users, we can at least make informed judgements and hopefully we will get it right at least most of the time.

+The W3C provide a useful tool, which can assist in making those decisions called the [Alt Decision Tree](https://www.w3.org/WAI/tutorials/images/decision-tree/)

+this doesn't cover the Emotion-rich images, but does cover most other types and can be helpful in determining when to add alternative text or even how.

+## Alt text quick tips

+* If an image has no alt attribute and no other way of having an accessible name, then a screen reader will use the filename, which we should avoid at all costs
+* If we have an image we have some alt text for, don't start that description with "image of..." or "graphic of...", as screen readers will typically encounter an image and depending on which screen reader it is will announce "Image/graphic, \[then proceed to read the alt text]", so we'd be duplicating already available information.
+* If the type of image is important to the context, then by all means, do include the image type, "child's drawing of the university", "photo of the vice chancellor", "screenshot of the login screen" etc, as the type of image may be be important to some users
+* Be as succinct as possible, but not at the expense of important visual information, "3 students" is very succinct, but that isn't helpful in any way, but "3 Students collaborating on a sculpture of \[famous person]"